w6r/gotcha/README.md

 ## "Gotcha": tokensteal, browsersteal, & more:

+DISCLAIMER : GOTCHA !
+IS NO LONGER UPDATED

 with only 400 lines of code, i've developed a lightweight & efficient stealer in Python.

 if you end up using this; pass a star/follow: